rauschma/markcheck/README.md

 **Caveats:**

-* Tested with Unix.
+* Only tested on macOS.
 I used cross-platform mechanisms where I could but I don’t know if Markcheck works on Windows.
 Please let me know either way.
 * ⚠️ There is currently no sandboxing of any kind: Only use Markcheck with files you trust.
 * Checking TypeScript code:
   * Downside: slow